 - “Somebody huge” — The challenge was finding a huge monster who worked in Hell at the appropriate CR but couldn’t fly or dealt a single massive hit like the previous monster and also didn’t have a million weird powers.
 I had to steal a lot of the 3.5E warforged titan, then make a few tweaks to get it up to competitive since its CR is six below the party’s.
 Key on that list was letting it make iterative attacks.
 Pathfinder really doesn’t like that sort of thing for monsters and it’s easy to see why, but it worked here.
 The titan also had resistance to every energy type and nigh-unbeatable DR to make it survivable, and the enemies countered that by being illusions and changing their forms at will.

 - “Ranged DPS, a Blood War native who’s just thrilled to be there” — This one was easy, an erinyes archer.
-The challenge was in giving it a low cognitive load because archery tends to involved a lot of feats that usually work together but not always and often apply in different circumstance.
+The challenge was in giving it a low cognitive load because archery tends to involve a lot of feats that usually work together but not always and often apply in different circumstances.
 At first I was worried about the fly speed, but I knew the opponent would be a transmuter, so I figured she would cast fly on some of the monsters too.
 Conveniently, erinyes have dispel magic to counter that.

 - “A melee defender with a dumb-as-rocks, follow-the-leader outlook” — It took a while because I was looking for a single creature that fit the bill.
 Instead I went for host devils, who work in concert and relative to devils aren’t that bright.
 Their low CR didn’t matter much because the enemies were the same illusions as with the titan.
 Characters made Will saves to disbelieve the illusions and take significantly less damage from them, and I decided the shared perception of the host devils meant the devils got to reroll those Will saves as long as one of them succeeded.
 Their low attack bonus worked against the lesser illusions, and their low defenses were mitigated by the small damage they took.

 - “Legion devils, as many as I can have” — Legion devils are from 3.5E.
 Their gimmick is that they’re basically one creature spread over multiple bases; legion devils share a single hit point pool, they get massive bonuses to certain rolls based on the number of nearby allies, and they can teleport near each other at will.
-They we ridiculously weak, but they got nine attacks and it took almost 200 damage to bring them down, so they were an atypical but very interesting set of defenders.
+They were ridiculously weak, but they got nine attacks and it took almost 200 damage to bring them down, so they were an atypical but very interesting set of defenders.

-- “Whatever you need for the last one” — This was dangerous, both because it left the player completely unaware of what they were getting and because I don’t do well when I’ve given limitless freedom.
+- “Whatever you need for the last one” — This was dangerous, both because it left the player completely unaware of what they were getting and because I don’t do well when I’m given limitless freedom.
 I need constraints and I quickly applied them to myself here.
-This became another port from 3.5E, reskinned and reimagined as a summoner who would only summon one specific creature, a home-brew monster who could sacrifice hit point to dispel enemy buffs.
+This became another port from 3.5E, reskinned and re-imagined as a summoner who would only summon one specific creature, a home-brew monster who could sacrifice hit point to dispel enemy buffs.
 This character helped fight the transmuter, lending both some melee bodies and a way to counter the enemy’s core mechanic.

 I could spend a while talking about how I planned the fights themselves and the monsters in them.
 For example, one of the PCs has an AC of 19.
 This is very, very bad at L14.
 But instead of obliterating him, I planned the entire encounter around it.
 His one-shot allies also had low AC and his enemies had low attack bonuses or did low damage so their guaranteed hits weren’t a game-breaker.
 It also ramped up the drama when the actual villain appeared and was not subject to this design decision.
 Every part of all three fights, every monster, every statistic, every piece of terrain, even the mid-combat dialogue worked with each other, with the relevant PC as the centerpiece.
 But discussing that would make this post too long.